wildonion/dortzio/README.md

 # 🍟 WIP Features

-* cancel auction and offer
+* search bug and cancel offer and auction

+* set is_active to False for User Offers

+* Notification APIs

 * NFT bundle sell

-* Notification APIs

-* Handle NFT copy on the contract side

-* Graphql supports for live streaming

 * Elasticsearch and Docker setups